Asmir Suljić

-Asmir Suljić (born 11 September 1991) is a Bosnian professional footballer who plays as a winger.
-He plays for Kazakhstani club Tobol.
+Asmir Suljić (born 11 September 1991) is a Bosnian professional footballer who plays as a winger for NB II club Szeged-Csanád.

 Club career

 Suljić started his professional career at one of the biggest Bosnian-Herzegovinian clubs, Sarajevo, for whom he debuted in August 2010, aged 18.
 He quickly established himself as one of the best players in the league, earning himself nickname šejtan (the devil).

 In 2013, he was transferred to Hungarian club Újpest.

 At the end of August 2015, he switched clubs again, this time going to the reigning Hungarian champions Videoton.

-In February 2018 he signed a two-year contract with Polish side Wisła Kraków, which was to enter into force on 1 July that year, but Suljić refuse to play in Wisła and his contract was canceled.
+In February 2018, he signed a two-year contract with Polish side Wisła Kraków, which was to enter into force on 1 July that year, but Suljić refused to play in Wisła and his contract was canceled in June 2018.

+On 31 August 2024, it was officially announced by the Indian Super League club Punjab that they have signed Suljić on a one-year deal.

 International career

 Suljić appeared in one game for Bosnia and Herzegovina under-21 team.

-In March 2017 he acquired a Hungarian passport, making him eligible to play for Hungary.
+In March 2017, he acquired a Hungarian passport, making him eligible to play for Hungary.